sento documentation

 Pushes a value to the array/vector.
 Internally uses

-, so the array must have afill-pointer
+vector-push-extend, so the array must have afill-pointer.item: item to push.

-: the array agent instance.On error it will call
+array-agent: the array agent instance.On error it will call

-with the raised condition, iferr-fun
+err-funwith the raised condition, iferr-funhas been configured.

 [function] AGENT-PUSH-AND-GETIDX ITEM ARRAY-AGENT